A data essay

 A wiki at archive scale, no embeddings.

 For a curated archive of natural-language texts, an LLM navigating markdown through tools beats embedding-based retrieval.
 The corpus is small enough to index with traditional IR.
 The structure is too valuable to flatten into similarity.
 The citation has to resolve to a paragraph, not a chunk.
+The historical case for this discipline, a thousand years of carried books and graded chains, is told in Carried Across and mapped in the atlas.

 Scaling Karpathy's LLM-Wiki gist